Kawaree: History

-Colman came from Blayney to work for James Buchanan Young, who had migrated to Australia in 1885, moved to Blayney and then to Queanbeyan in 1914, where he purchased Harry Solomon's store in Monaro Street and changed its name to J. B. Young's department store.
+Colman came from Blayney to work for James Buchanan Young, who had migrated to Australia in 1885, moved to Blayney and then to Queanbeyan in 1914, where he purchased Harry Solomon's store in Monaro Street and changed its name to JB Young's department store.
 Colman was the store's manager.
-He was responsible for the rapid expansion of the company J. B. Young's, which purchased the first lease offered for sale in Canberra in December 1924, as the fledgling Federal Capital began to expand.
+He was responsible for the rapid expansion of JB Young's, which purchased the first lease offered for sale in Canberra in December 1924, as the fledgling Federal Capital began to expand.
 A branch store was built in what was then called Eastlake and is now Kingston, Canberra's first suburb and shopping precinct.
 The store opened in July 1925.
-After the expansion into Canberra, the business began to grow rapidly and H. G. Colman and two other directors, bought out J. B. Young.
-The store saw expansion into (Canberra's suburb) Civic, which opened in September 1932 and in other regional centres until J. B. Young's landholdings was bought out by Grace Brothers and closed by the early 1980s.
-Later Grace Brothers was bought out by Myer in 1985 and many of their stores closed.
+After the expansion into Canberra, the business began to grow rapidly and H. G. Colman and two other directors, bought out JB Young.
+The store saw expansion into (Canberra's suburb) Civic, which opened in September 1932 and in other regional centres until JB Young's landholdings was bought out by Grace Bros and closed by the early 1980s.
+Later Grace Brothers was bought out by Myer in 1985 and many of its stores closed.

 Kawaree, at the time the Colmans lived there, had open horse paddocks, chicken runs, vegetable gardens and fruit orchards.
 Through the depression, money was scarce as Colman had suffered a financial setback, and, as most did, they relied on produce from their own garden and assets to make ends meet.
 For their children, George, his brother Jim and sister Biddie, life was an adventure but it was also tough and like so many in the district, they made do with whatever was to hand.
-Horse and sulky took the children to school (at Telopea Park Public School), in Barton.
+Horse and sulky took the children to school (at Telopea Park School), in Barton.
 Open space was a vital part of the Kawaree way of life, providing as it did for the transport and dietary needs of its occupants.
 Colman and his wife lived there until their deaths in 1959.
-In all the family lived there from 1920-62, when George and James Colman, their sons and executors of H. G.'s will, sold it to Queanbeyan solicitor, Robert Allport and his wife Margaret.
+In all the family lived there from 1920 to 1962, when George and James Colman, their sons and executors of H. G.'s will, sold it to Queanbeyan solicitor, Robert Allport and his wife Margaret.
 The property was converted to Torrens Title in 1969/70.